mstykow/cloud-app-factory/README.md

 A user arrives at an API gateway which generates a random number between 1 and some maximum `x`.
 The random number is sent to a queue by a Lambda function where it is picked up by another Lambda function and stored in a database (DynamoDB).

 Users of the web app will be able to specify `x` before deploying the cloud app to their own AWS account.
-That means they can deploy one copy of the cloud app per choice of `x` which is why the current project is called "Cloud App Factory".
+That means they can deploy one copy of the cloud app per choice of `x` which is why the current project is called *Cloud App Factory*.

 ## Project Root

+The present project is a [monorepo](https://github.com/babel/babel/blob/master/doc/design/monorepo.md) written entirely in TypeScript, both frontend and backend.

+To more efficiently manage the dependencies, the project is bootstrapped with `yarn workspaces`.
 In the project root you can run the following commands:

+### `yarn install`

+Install dependencies for the React app and CDK stack.
+Dependencies for the backends are maintained separately to allow for easier packaging into [Lambda Layers](https://docs.aws.amazon.com/lambda/latest/dg/configuration-layers.html).

+### `yarn upgrade`

+Upgrade dependencies of React app and CDK stack

 ### `yarn build`